-- Job advertisements firmly state that the Council takes safeguarding seriously and will require an enhanced DBS disclosure to be undertaken before employment can commence - this can help deter unsuitable individuals from applying (Disclosure and Barring Service (DBS) checks are the new name for Criminal Record Bureau (CRB) checks) - The Personnel department should work with the Line Manager for the new recruit and the DCPO to agree whether the post required an enhanced DBS check - Thorough checks are made of an applicant's identity, work history and references - All job applicants are asked to declare any criminal convictions - All employees must provide at least two references, which must be received and accepted as satisfactory to the Council before employment commences.
+- Job advertisements firmly state that the Council takes safeguarding seriously and will require an enhanced Disclosure and Barring Service check to be undertaken before employment can commence this can help deter unsuitable individuals from applying; - The Personnel department should work with the Line Manager for the new recruit and the DCPO to agree whether the post required an enhanced DBS check; - Thorough checks are made of an applicant's identity, work history and references; - All job applicants are asked to declare any criminal convictions; - All employees must provide at least two references, which must be received and accepted as satisfactory to the Council before employment commences.
 One referee must be the current employer, or if the applicant is not employed, the most recent employer.
 References must cover the last three years of employment and if in education be provided by the course tutor.
-Referees must be previous employers, not friends and must not be related to the applicant - Proof of qualifications are obtained - Evidence of the person's right to work in the UK is obtained (employees only) - An Enhanced DBS Disclosure is carried out including checks of the Independent Safeguarding Authority's Barred Lists - There are always two members of staff interviewing candidates for positions working with children and young people - Confirmation of employment will be subject to the receipt of necessary clearance - A probationary period and close supervision of the person is undertaken; - Existing employees who have changed jobs and in the opinion of the Line Manager / Personnel, new duties bring them into contact with children, young people and vulnerable adults must complete DBS checks - DBS disclosures must be renewed every 3 years - It will be made clear to applicants that have a substantial contact children and young people that the position is exempt from the provisions of the - Rehabilitation of Offenders Act 1974, that is, certain convictions will never become 'spent'
+Referees must be previous employers, not friends and must not be related to the applicant; - Proof of qualifications are obtained; - Evidence of the person's right to work in the UK is obtained (employees only); - An Enhanced DBS Disclosure is carried out including checks of the Independent Safeguarding Authority's Barred Lists; - There are always two members of staff interviewing candidates for positions working with children and young people; - Confirmation of employment will be subject to the receipt of necessary clearance; - A probationary period and close supervision of the person is undertaken;

+- Existing employees who have changed jobs and in the opinion of the line manager / Personnel, new duties bring them into contact with children, young people and vulnerable adults must complete DBS checks; - DBS disclosures must be renewed every three years; - It will be made clear to applicants that have a substantial contact children and young people that the position is exempt from the provisions of the Rehabilitation of Offenders Act 1974, that is, certain convictions will never become 'spent'.